 - Emergency succession planning is just like it sounds.
 Here the organization is putting in place plans and defining roles and responsibilities in order to ensure that the organization can continue to operate without disruption in the event of a sudden, unplanned absence or the departure of a key leader or administrator.

 - Departure-defined succession planning happens when a leader announces that he or she plans to leave or retire, for example, in 18-24 months.
 Here the board takes an active role in preparing the organization for a leadership transition—agreeing upon organizational priorities, building board and staff capacity, and taking the essential steps to prepare the organization for an executive search that will attract the very best candidates.

 No matter what kind of leadership transition you are preparing for—one with plenty of lead time or a sudden and unexpected loss of a leader, we can help you develop a succession plan that will make the very best of this moment in time, gain clarity about direction, build staff and board leadership skills, manage the communications and essential relationships, and set the stage for a successful transition.

 We have developed a variety of resources and written extensively about leadership transitions, and you will find several articles and blog posts on leadership transition in the Starboard Blog section of our web site.
 Included there is guidance for the Board Chair regarding both succession planning and executive searches.

-Our Maine clients can count on us to begin every project with a conversation—a conversation that helps us to understand your unique needs and consider how best to assist you.
-Call now—(207) 992-4400—to begin the conversation with Starboard’s president, Jeff Wahlstrom.
+Our clients can count on us to begin every project with a conversation—a conversation that helps us to understand your unique needs and consider how best to assist you.
+Call now (207) 992-4407 to begin the conversation and learn more.
+All initial consultations are free of charge.